-In summary, the presented CGE method is robust and provides quantitative analysis of HA in both downstream and upstream processing samples in an accurate and precise manner.
+This work was finished in 2015.
+The developed CGE method is robust and provides quantitative analysis of HA in both downstream and upstream processing samples in an accurate and precise manner.
 In addition, the CGE method allows identification of influenza strains based on their specific electrophoretic profile.
 The CGE method is faster than SRID, and more precise and accurate than RP-HPLC.
+During 2015, this work was published in Talanta [1].
+Posters were presented at ATEurope, at The Analytical Challenge and at CEPharm [2 - 4].